destish21/workout_tracker_17/README.md

    # Description

-   * This application is developed to create a tutorial for the code.
+   * This application is developed to view create and track daily workouts.
-   * This application uses an express backend and save and retrieve node data from Sequelize a mysql.
+   * This application uses an express backend and fron end to save and retrieve node data from dbworkout.
-   * In Develop folder I got starter code for a project and I started to under stand each  folders and  files
-   * I explained or I wrote about the functions of each folders and files on Google Doc a tutorial explaining.
+   * yuo can be able to log multiple exercises in a workout on a given day.
+   * you can also be able to track the name, type,   weight, sets, reps, and duration of exercise.
+   * If the exercise is a cardio exercise, you can be able to track the distance traveled.
    * I included in package.js as dependence

-   * npm init
+   * I created models and routes to connect with back end codes.

    * That is a given dependence

-   * npm install express

-   * npm install express-handlebars

-   * npm install mysql
+   * npm install

-   * npm handlebars

-   * npm method-override

-   * body-parser

-   * users can quickly and easily input the a starting point for a new project they'd like to a walk-through of the codebase.

-   * When you joining a new team  it displays the team members.

    * Acceptance Criteria.
-     a Node.js application using Sequelize and Passport WHEN I follow the walkthrough
-     THEN I understand the codebase

-   * My app stores every users in a database, whether login or logout.
+   * users can quickly and easily loads the page, you will be get the option to create a new workout or continue with the last workout.

+   * you can Add exercises to the most recent workout plan.

+   * you can search the combined weight of multiple exercises from the past seven workouts on the `stats` page

+   * View the total duration of each workout from the past seven workouts on the `stats` page.
+.

    #  Runing a command-line application

-   * You can Add to User email password.
+   * You can Add or see the exercises.

-   * You can View seen the user's email and password on database.
+   * You can  see the user's type of exercise, duration on database.

-   * You can View the stored database in a database whether create table or not.
+   * You can View the stored database in a database interms of line chart, bar chart, and pie chart.

-   * The app runs as a `nodemon server.js or node server.js` to gather information about each members.
+   * The app runs as a `nodemon server.js or node server.js` to gather information about each exercises.

-   * My Reverse Engineering Code  node express handlebars application includes all necessary code that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, Google Doc and video expaining.
+   * My workout_tracker_17 mongodb, mongoose, and morgan that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, Screenshots.

    * I put my LinkedIn profile, my github URL repository, heroku url and email address working activly.